Azure/communication-ui-library/packages/communication-react/review/communication-react.api.md

 import { CallerInfo } from '@azure/communication-calling';
 import { CallState } from '@azure/communication-calling';
 import { ChatClient } from '@azure/communication-chat';
+import { ChatClientOptions } from '@azure/communication-chat';
 import { ChatMessage as ChatMessage_2 } from '@azure/communication-chat';
 import { ChatMessageReadReceipt } from '@azure/communication-chat';
 import { ChatParticipant } from '@azure/communication-chat';
 import { ChatThreadClient } from '@azure/communication-chat';
 import { CommunicationIdentifier } from '@azure/communication-common';
 import { CommunicationIdentifierKind } from '@azure/communication-common';
+import { CommunicationTokenCredential } from '@azure/communication-common';
 import { CommunicationUserIdentifier } from '@azure/communication-common';
 import { CommunicationUserKind } from '@azure/communication-common';
 import { ComponentSlotStyle } from '@fluentui/react-northstar';